The Invitation

 This is sophisticated intervention: no hero complex, no public shaming, no escalation.
 Just a willingness to be the lightning rod that grounds harmful energy away from those who can't withstand it.
 You walk away with nothing—no thanks, no recognition, maybe some dirty looks.
 That's the practice.

 Withdrawal — Removing your energy from toxic systems.
 Sometimes the most powerful action is refusal.
-This might be: quitting jobs that require ethical compromise, ending relationships that demand your complicity in harm, boycotting businesses that exploit, refusing to participate in injustice even when it costs you, letting corrupt systems collapse from lack of good people propping them up.
+Quitting jobs that require ethical compromise, ending relationships that demand your complicity in harm, letting corrupt systems collapse from lack of good people propping them up.

 Amplification — Making visible what should not remain hidden.
-This might be: sharing stories of injustice, documenting patterns of harm, ensuring that private wrongs become public knowledge when necessary, using platforms and privilege to give voice to the voiceless, bearing witness in ways that matter.
+Sharing stories of injustice, documenting patterns of harm, ensuring that private wrongs become public knowledge when necessary, bearing witness in ways that matter.

 Core Principles